TengMCing/PhD/Thesis/03-chap3.html.md

 ### Comparison with Human Visual Inference and Conventional Tests

-### Overview of the Human Subject experiment
+#### Overview of the Human Subject experiment

 In order to check the validity of the proposed computer vision model, residual plots presented in the human subject experiment conducted by @li2023plot will be assessed.

 <!-- The experiment revealed that conventional tests are more sensitive to weak departures from model assumptions than visual test, and they often reject the null hypothesis when departures are not visibly different from null residual plots. -->

-This study has collected $7974$ human responses to $1152$ lineups.
+This study has collected 7,974 human responses to 1,152 lineups.
 Each lineup contains one randomly placed true residual plot and 19 null plots.
-Among the $1152$ lineups, $24$ are attention check lineups in which the visual patterns are designed to be extremely obvious and very different from the corresponding to null plots, $36$ are null lineups where all the lineups consist of only null plots, $279$ are lineups with uniform predictor distribution evaluated by $11$ participants, and the remaining $813$ are lineups with discrete, skewed or normal predictor distribution evaluated by $5$ participants.
+Among the 1,152 lineups, 24 are attention check lineups in which the visual patterns are designed to be extremely obvious and very different from the corresponding to null plots, 36 are null lineups where all the lineups consist of only null plots, 279 are lineups with uniform predictor distribution evaluated by 11 participants, and the remaining 813 are lineups with discrete, skewed or normal predictor distribution evaluated by 5 participants.
 Attention check lineups and null lineups will not be assessed in the following analysis.

 In @li2023plot, the residual plots are simulated from a data generating process which is a special case of @eq-data-sim.
 The main characteristic is the model violations are introduced separately, meaning non-linearity and heteroskedasticity will not co-exist in one lineup but assigned uniformly to all lineups.
 Additionally, non-normality and multiple predictors are not considered in the experimental design.

-### Model performance on the human data
+#### Model performance on the human-evaluated data